‘Survivor’ Castaways Wardog & Rick Devens Give Each Other Sultry Mud Massages

 The duo also exchanged a very close hug in the water in celebration of winning the reward challenge before they hopped in the boat and headed out to enjoy their reward.

-Rick and Wardog have had a very up and down relationship through the season as they started out working together before Wardog and other members of the Lesu tribe voted him out.
+Rick and Wardog have had a very up and down relationship throughout the season, as they started out working together before Wardog and other members of the Lesu tribe voted him out.
 When Rick came back into the game using the Edge of Extinction twist, he told Wardog he refused to work with him because he couldn’t trust him.

 In this week’s episode, Rick recognized that he and Wardog were viewed as huge threats and needed to work together to survive.